A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ3:Quality Assessment

 \subsection{Results}

-\subsubsection{Metrics Validation}
+\subsubsection{\textbf{Metrics Validation}}

 We validated our {\sc GValue} metric by evaluating five groups randomly selected from five different Linux distributions.
 The ground truth for these groups was established through a survey completed by 16 skilled participants.
 Then we calculate the Spearman correlation~\cite{de2016comparing} between the human score and {\sc GValue} score as an evaluation metric.
-The result is shown in Figure \ref{fig:rq3-validate}.
-As can be seen, the {\sc GValue} have a strong correlation with human score ($rs > 0.7$) in each aspect.
+The result is shown in Figure \ref{fig:rq3-validate} and indicates the {\sc GValue} have a strong correlation with human score ($rs > 0.7$) in each aspect.

-\subsubsection{Problems Analysis}
+\subsubsection{\textbf{Problems Analysis}}

 Using the \textit{GValue} metric, we evaluated the quality of groups in the latest versions of five Linux distributions and found that 16\% of the groups scored below 0.2, indicating significant room for improvement.
 After manually reviewing these low-quality groups, we identified various issues in adopting this mechanism, involving group-related problems (e.g., inappropriate descriptions) and package-level issues (e.g., insufficient numbers).
 Full details can be found in our open-source dataset~\cite{web:code}.